dd9jn/rfc4880bis/crypto-refresh.md

 All signatures are formed by producing a hash over the signature data, and then using the resulting hash in the signature algorithm.

-When a v6 signature is made, the salt is hashed first.
+When creating or verifying a v6 signature, the salt is the fed into the hash context before any other data.

 For binary document signatures (type 0x00), the document data is hashed directly.
 For text document signatures (type 0x01), the implementation MUST first canonicalize the document by converting line endings to \<CR>\<LF> and encoding it in UTF-8 (see {{RFC3629}}).
 The resulting UTF-8 bytestream is hashed.

 When a v4 signature is made over a key, the hash data starts with the octet 0x99, followed by a two-octet length of the key, and then the body of the key packet.
-When a v6 signature is made over a key, the hash data starts with the octet 0x9b, followed by a four-octet length of the key, and then the body of the key packet.
+When a v6 signature is made over a key, the hash data starts with the salt, then octet 0x9b, followed by a four-octet length of the key, and then the body of the key packet.

 A subkey binding signature (type 0x18) or primary key binding signature (type 0x19) then hashes the subkey using the same format as the main key (also using 0x99 or 0x9b as the first octet).
 Primary key revocation signatures (type 0x20) hash only the key being revoked.